 Or you can buy a heavier jacket that provides warmth as well as wind and waterproofing.

-Alternatively, you could also invest in a jacket like this that does everything by coming in multiple layers, so you can pick and choose.
+Alternatively, you could also invest in a jacket like one of these that does everything by coming in multiple layers, so you can pick and choose.
 It’s really up to you!

 Note that down jackets are usually not waterproof despite being very warm.
 If you do choose a down jacket, we’d urge you to purchase one from a company that adheres to the Responsible Down code.